SBCV celebrates 25 years of church planting at annual homecoming

 “Loved ones, churches sending people to our neighbors and the nations is not our idea,” Autry said.
 “It’s the very idea of God.
 It’s a Holy Spirit movement.
 This evening we come together to thank the Lord that He has made us, His people, to be His plan A, plan B and plan C. We must never forget that we are a sent people.”

-In celebration of the convention’s legacy of church planting, the theme for the 2024 annual homecoming was “Advancing the gospel together.”
+In celebration of the convention’s legacy of church planting, the theme for the 2024 annual homecoming was “Advancing the Gospel Together.”

 The convention celebrated another record year of giving and other significant financial milestones.